 April 20, 2020

-What better time to dream about travelling to far-off destinations when you’re stuck at home with nothing to do besides watching the world collapse?
-Okay, that might be a tad dramatic (don’t come at me, it’s my coping mechanism), but still!
-I’ve been watching idly while my traffic dropped below zero during the month of March and since then I’ve been wondering what travel related topics I could write about that people would still enjoy reading.
-Guides simply aren’t useful right now, are they?
+Since the pandemic, I’ve been watching idly while my traffic dropped below zero.
+This is a travel blog after all (just my luck).
+Naturally, I’ve been wondering what travel related topics I could write about that people would still enjoy reading.
+Guides simply aren’t as useful right now, are they?
 Unless it’s a guide around your backyard, but I’m sure you’ve got that route memorised by now.

 Nevertheless, no matter how isolated you are, one thing no one can take away from you is your imagination and the possibility to dream (yes, I have watched too many Disney movies).
 To be honest, imagining things that aren’t happening right now is probably my brain’s favourite way to pass the time (who can relate…?).
 This may come as a shock, but one of the things I like to dream about are the places I want to travel to in the future, which is why I’m sharing these 15 amazing destinations to add to your travel bucket list!
 Let’s daydream together.